 Post-separation debt

 Secondly, if you have debts when seeking a formal property settlement, these are your responsibility.
 Your ex-partner may incur debts post-separation.
 It’s a common belief that only assets and liabilities existing before the separation are eligible for division.
 However, this isn’t the case.
 While you may be separated, you’re still technically married.
 This means that any debts that arise after separation can affect you.
-You could end up responsible for some of these debts when you eventually reach property settlement.
+You could end up responsible for some of these debts when you eventually reach a final settlement.

 Expected inheritances